jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab13.md

 }

 ```
-After Run the cosimulation, we can see the wave viewer to confirm the ```last``` signal as shown below:
+After Running the cosimulation, we can see the wave viewer to confirm the ```last``` signal as shown below:

 <div align=center><img src="Images/13/11.png" alt="drawing" width="800"/></div>

-And the export IP is shown below.
+The export IP is shown below.

 <div align=center><img src="Images/13/14.png" alt="drawing" width="200"/></div>